Godwinns

-The Godwinns were a professional wrestling tag team composed of Dennis Knight (Phineas I. Godwinn) and Mark Canterbury (Henry O. Godwinn) that they used in the WWF.
-The team has used other gimmicks before they joined the WWF and had a gimmick change in the WWF shortly before disbanding.
-Their original WWF gimmick was that of two brothers who were hog farmers from Arkansas.
+The Godwinns were a professional wrestling tag team composed of Dennis Knight (Phineas I. Godwinn) and Mark Canterbury (Henry O. Godwinn) and they used to be in the WWF.
+The team used other gimmicks before they joined the WWF and had a gimmick change in the WWF shortly before disbanding.
+Their original WWF gimmick was that of two cousins who were hog farmers from Arkansas.

 History

 The two men who would later be known as the Godwinns first started teaming in the United States Wrestling Association under the names Tex Sallinger (Phineas) and Master Blaster (Henry) in 1991.
 Master Blaster was masked while Sallinger was not.
 Due to their stature and ring outfits, some mistakenly believed that Sallinger and Blaster were a well traveled team known as "The Texas Hangmen" under a different gimmick as the Hangmen had recently left the USWA.
 The team feuded mainly with Jeff Jarrett and Robert Fuller as a part of the “Texas/Tennessee” storyline.
 After achieving little notoriety in the USWA, the two men were signed by World Championship Wrestling (WCW) in 1992.